isomerpages/moe-necrg/_resources-for-t-and-l/Land Transport Authority/'Let's Share Our Paths Safely and Graciously!' Education Toolkit.md

 third_nav_title: Land Transport Authority
 variant: markdown
 ---
 A teachers’ self-help toolkit packed with activities to conduct in classrooms.
-The toolkit includes a Students’ Activity Book which contains worksheets and games; a Teachers’ Guide that provides suggestions for activities and learning points; and a video jingle.
+The toolkit includes a [Students' Activity Book](https://go.gov.sg/studentactivitybook) which contains worksheets and games; a [Teachers’ Guide](https://go.gov.sg/amteachersguide) that provides suggestions for activities and learning points; and a video jingle.

 **Details**